yingdongzhang/react-js-tic-tac-toe/README.md

 Also added

-* You can tart over.
+* You can start over.

 * It shows "Tie" when it is a tie.